fapapa/bar-chart-js/README.md

 ```

 `data` can be either an array of values to chart, or an object literal with
 labels as keys, and values to chart.
 With the latter, each bar is labeled.
+To
+create a stacked bar chart, either pass in a two-dimensional array (the value in
+each inner array will get stacked) or pass in an object litery with an array of
+values for each property.

 `options` is a javascript literal that can contain the following properties: